openl2m/openl2m/docs/roadmap.rst

 * importing of switches from other NMS, e.g. Observium, LibreNMS, Netdisco, Nagios, etc.

 * code optimization (move duplicates to functions, session storage, etc.)

+* test support for AES-192 and up.
+This will require Net-SNMP v5.8 (which is available on CentOS 8)